KDE/kmime/README.md

 representation can then be accessed and modified with the appropriate functions.
 After changing the broken-down structure, it needs to be assembled again to get the modified string representation.

-KMime also comes with some codes for handling base64 and quoted-printable encoding, with `KMime::Codec` as the base class.

 # RFCs # {#rfcs}

 * [RFC 5322](https://tools.ietf.org/html/rfc5322): Internet Message Format